THE WALLAROO

 The Founding & The “Euphonious” Choice

-The Wallaroo FC was established to draw gentlemen from across the broader Sydney area and new arrivals based on social standing and sporting merit.
-In this regard, its name and structure mirrored the prestigious “subscription” clubs then flourishing in London, including member-based rugby clubs like Blackheath FC.
+The Wallaroo FC was established to draw gentlemen from across the broader Sydney area and new arrivals based on suitable social standing and sporting merit.
+In this regard, its name and structure mirrored the prestigious “subscription” clubs then flourishing in London, including member-based rugby clubs like Blackheath and Richmond FCs.

 As Arnold noted, Wallaroo was chosen for its “euphonious” quality—a Victorian era hallmark for sounds that are harmonious and pleasing to the ear.
 It perfectly fit the time’s penchant for tri-syllabic, rhythmic names (much like Har-le-quin).
 While the kangaroo was already becoming a common trade symbol, and the wallaby too was well-known, the Wallaroo offered a more sophisticated, “scientific” air, signaling a deeper knowledge of Australian fauna.